 "For nearly 90 years, 4-H has been building community and character.
-Now more than ever, young people need support from parents, friends, educators, and community leaders to be persons of character...to display the traits of trustworthiness, respect, responsibility, fairness, caring and citizenship", says Dr. Jo Turner, director of Missouri 4-H Programs.
+Now more than ever, young people need support from parents, friends, educators, and community leaders to be persons of character...to display the traits of trustworthiness, respect, responsibility, fairness, caring and citizenship", says Dr. Jo Turner, former director of Missouri 4-H Programs.
 4-H horsemanship is one of the many programs used to help young people develop character, self-esteem and subject matter skills.

 The traits of character mentioned above are key to a successful 4-H horsemanship experience, it is the job of the 4-H horsemanship project leader to help instill these character traits as well as to help the member learn subject matter skills and develop self esteem as they progress through the various learning experiences you organize for them.